Eugenics in France: Early attempts at implementation

 Prof. Edmond Desbonnet posing in his own hygienist and eugenicist work, L'art de créer le Pur-Sang humain, in 1907.

 The French eugenics movement, which emerged from the 1880s onward, was founded based on publications and medical concerns, drawing upon the theories of Francis Galton (and his definition of eugenics, formulated in 1883) and Charles Darwin.
 It was influenced by various national specificities, particularly the influence of natalists, Malthusians, socialists, and hygienists.
 During the 1890s, these ideas were influenced by the rise of nationalist anti-Semitism, and from the 1900s, the principles of Mendelian genetics were incorporated.
 A central tenet of this movement was the pursuit of control over human reproduction, marking a departure from the laissez-faire approach.
-According to Schneider, this movement was not as organized as an eugenic one, but rather a converging of efforts in the fight against "degeneration."
+According to Schneider, this movement was not as organized as a eugenic one, but rather a converging of efforts in the fight against "degeneration."

 In 1884, Alfred Naquet achieved legal recognition of eugenics as a valid grounds for divorce, presenting it as a health concern that threatened loved ones (e.g., drunkenness, madness).
 Between 1886 and 1888, the racist theorist Georges Vacher de Lapouge introduced the terms "eugenic" and "eugenics" into French in his publications, which were featured in the Revue d'anthropologie.
 The neo-Malthusian movement was significantly influenced by Paul Robin, who established the "League for Human Regeneration" in 1896, along with the journal Régénération.
 In that same year, Maurice Barrès also employed the term "eugenics" in his Cahiers.
 The establishment of the National Alliance Against Depopulation in 1896 gave rise to recurrent ideological conflicts between neo-Malthusians and natalists.
 The neo-Malthusians engaged in intense propaganda, disseminating posters, poems, and labels, even affixing them to churches, as reported by the natalists.